americocunhajr/FAILURE/README.md

 <img src="logo/FAILURE.png" width="40%">

 **FAILURE** repository stores a Matlab code to simulate the propagation of uncertainties in a plane stress problem subjected to uncertainties.
 More details are in the following paper:
-- *A. Cunha Jr, Y. Yanik, C. Olivieri and S. da Silva, Is Tresca really more conservative than von Mises?
-A probabilistic perspective on the applications of failure theories, Preprint, 2023*
+- *A. Cunha Jr, Y. Yanik, C. Olivieri and S. da Silva, Tresca vs. von Mises: Which failure criterion is more conservative in a probabilistic context?, Preprint, 2023*

 ## Authors
 - Americo Cunha Jr